Kullamannen by UTMB® · North Shore

 Trail

 Forest trails, muddy post-rain.
-Bottlenecks on the steep bits where the path narrows.
-Be patient — you'll make up time later.
+Bottlenecks on the steep bits where the path narrows, so plan accordingly

 Miles 1.8 – 4: Into the Woods